peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 * unsurprisingly, **the total price correlated with the number of bedrooms, bathrooms and the number of people it accommodates**
 * to note that there was a **higher correlation with the number of bathrooms than the bedrooms**.
 This could be due to the fact that some apartments have an artificially higher number of bedrooms, but not bathrooms
 * there is a **positive correlation between the superhost status and the rating**.
-This might mean that superhosts are more likely to be experienced landlords and thus be able to provide a better customer experience
+This might mean that superhosts are more likely to be experienced landlords and provide a better customer experience

 ## What does the price distribution look like across all regions?